 Dog Friendly Dumfries and Galloway: Woodfoot Cottage Review

-Our third visit to this beautiful part of Scotland- the dog friendly Dumfries and Galloway.
+Keen domestic tourists, this was our third visit to this beautiful part of Scotland- the dog friendly Dumfries and Galloway.
 This time we stayed at Woodfoot Cottage.
 The cottage is situated on the edge of the Carstramon Woods, and close to The Gatehouse of Fleet and the foodie town of Castle Douglas.

 The detached (and extremely peacefully located) cottage is set down a quiet country lane, literally opposite the aforementioned ancient wood.
 Despite the glorious seclusion, shops and amenities are easily accessible from here- in fact, I jogged to The Gatehouse of Fleet as it is only 2 miles away.
 A really fabulous location.